--start {[auto] [manual] [disable]} The startup mode for the component.
-Auto means that Windows services automatically starts the component.
+-start {[auto] [manual] [disable]} Windows services automatically starts the component.
 Manual means that you must start the service manually.
 Disable means that you cannot start the service.
 The default option is Auto. -username UserName The user name that the service runs under.
 By default, it uses a local system account. -password Password The password for the service user. -servicename ServiceName The name to use for the service.
 If your service name contains spaces, use quotation marks (") around the name.
 By default, it uses the executable name.